 My other childhood daydream was about a garbage truck.
 It didn’t have garbage though.
 Inside the truck was an underwater village.
 I remember I’d be in scuba gear.
 I would approach a door.
 It would open.
 Inside was another door.
 The first door would close.
 The water would be drained, then I’ll enter the second door.
 The second door was the real entrance to the house.

 I’m okay I guess.
 I’m getting used to the fact that I’m already in the U.S. This is the biggest thing that I’ve ever done in my life, but somehow it feels the same.
 Thank God for facebook, ym, and skype or else I’ll be really sad about leaving my friends and family.
-I mean, of course it was still sad, but at least I get to talk to them.
+I mean, of course it is still sad, but at least I get to talk to them.

 So now the psychological part.
 How can one differentiate between psychological and emotional?
 Aren’t human beings thinker-feelers?
 Well, so far I feel sane.
 I only get paranoid when I watch Criminal Minds, and I’m like shit there’s an unsub!